Vaccine eligibility in Mass. expanding to include residents 65+ beginning Thursday, asthma added to condition list

 Phase 2 of the vaccination rollout launched on Feb.
 1 with residents 75 years of age or older.

-As of Tuesday, a total of 1,166,516 vaccine doses had been administered in Massachusetts, including 304,657 people who are now fully vaccinated and more than 250,000 residents over the age of 75 have received their first dose.
+As of Tuesday, a total of 1,166,516 vaccine doses had been administered in Massachusetts, including 304,657 people who are fully vaccinated.
+More than 250,000 residents over the age of 75 have also received their first dose.

+CIC Health will begin administering shots at the Reggie Lewis Center in the near future.

 Massachusetts is now statistically considered a top 10 state for vaccinations, Baker noted.